-The station is equipped to measure the ambient concentrations of SO_2 , NO_2 , O_3 , CO and PM{10}
+The station should be equipped to monitor SO_2 , NO_2 , O_3 , CO, and PM{10} .

-It is further recommended that the monitoring data be reported biannual basis to the City of Cape Town Air Quality Management Unit and the South African Air Quality Information System as operated by SAWS, on an ongoing basis.
+It is further recommended that monitoring data be submitted biannually to the City of Cape Town Air Quality Management Unit and uploaded to the South African Air Quality Information System (SAAQIS), maintained by the South African Weather Service (SAWS), on an ongoing basis.